 While I understand why he disassociated himself, my concern is that cognitive avoidance is a primary cause of risk-taking in sexual activity.
 Biology dictated that I had to confront the situation head-on, and from this I learned several lessons I have since applied to every facet of my life.
 My only wish for him is that he learned similar lessons, for his sake and especially the sake of his future sexual partners.

 I’ve come to realize that choosing whether or not to give life is the most powerful decision in the world, but also its greatest burden.
 It all fell to me, and either way my life was forever changed.
-This was not a clear cut choice for me; call it maternal instinct if you will, but I instantly loved this baby.
+This was not a clear cut choice for me; I instantly felt love for it.

-Oddly, and completely by coincidence, during the weeks I was pregnant, I had gone on a strict training diet, was eating healthier than ever and had given up alcohol entirely.
+Coincidentally, during the weeks I was pregnant, I had gone on a strict training diet, was eating healthier than ever and had given up alcohol entirely.
 It was like my body was taking care of the fetus before I even knew it was there.
 This choice came down to nurture over nature; my mind fighting my instinctual desire to keep it.
-In the end, I had to focus on what I believed would, at present, be the best thing for me and the fetus.
+In the end, I had to focus on what I believed would, at present, be the best thing for me to do.
 This was my life, and my chance to really take charge of it through this choice.